Sandringham SC: Australia Cup

 Formerly the FFA Cup, Sandringham compete in the nationwide knockout cup competition.
 In 2020, Sandringham played in round 1 of the competition, beating Glenroy Lions FC 2-0.
 In round 2, they lost 3-1 to Barwon SC.
 In 2021, they were knocked out in the first round by Greenvale United SC.
 In 2022 Sandringham beat Thornbury Athletic FC 6-2 in round one of the Australia Cup.
 In round 2, Sandringham were victorious against Springvale City SC, beating them 2-0.
 This meant that Sandringham qualified for third round of the competition, their best result in many years.
 In round 3, Sandringham were leading 1-0 against Brimbank Stallions FC when the game was postponed due to an injury, at the time Brimbank Stallions FC were 3 leagues above Sandringham.
 When the game resumed, Sandringham lost 1-3, despite them keeping Brimbank scoreless for 80 minutes.
+In 2023, Sandringham were knocked out by Monbulk Rangers SC in the first round, losing 4-1.
+In 2024, Sandringham were level with Riversdale SC after added time at a score of 3-3, before Riversdale defeated Sandringham 7-6 in the penalty shootout, eliminating Sandringham in the first round for the second year running.